About Balsham

 The housing in the village is a mixture of old cottages, some dating from the sixteenth century, interspersed with newer houses and more modern developments of Closes.
 The biggest expansion began in the 1960’s when much of the land between the houses (fields and larger gardens), was acquired for building.
 The population of the village at present is about 1600.

-The village has a primary school, post office, butcher’s shop and dairy, and two pubs: the Bell and the Black Bull.
-The local farming is mainly arable: wheat, barley, sugar beet and rape are the main crops, and sheep and cows are held on one farm.
+The village has a primary school, post office, café and two pubs: the Bell and the Black Bull.
+The local farming is mainly arable – wheat, barley, sugar beet and rape are the main crops with sheep and cows held on one farm.

 The village has a thriving community with many clubs, societies and groups meeting regularly in halls and homes, and there are also football teams for several age groups and cricket teams, which all meet on the recreation fields.